SRGSSR/srgdataprovider-apple/docs/SERVICE_AVAILABILITY.md

 \*⚠️ means that a service is supported, but might not return an image with the exact requested dimension.

-Optionnaly, the [centralized Integration Layer image service](https://confluence.srg.beecollaboration.com/display/SRGPLAY/Project+-+Image+Service) can be used.
+Optionnaly, `SRGImageScalingServiceCentralized` the [centralized image service from Integration Layer](https://confluence.srg.beecollaboration.com/display/SRGPLAY/Project+-+Image+Service) can be used.

 ### Remark